UK inflation holds steady at 4% in January as lower food prices help offset higher energy costs

 Though interest rates appear to have peaked, the Bank of England has expressed caution about cutting interest rates too soon as lower borrowing rates may bolster spending and put renewed upward pressure on prices.

-The Bank of England has managed to get inflation down from a four-decade high of more than 11%, by raising its main interest rate aggressively from near zero to 5.25%.
+The Bank of England has managed to get inflation down from a four-decade high of more than 11%, by raising its main interest rate aggressively from near zero to 5.25% from late 2022 until August last year.

-It has held the rate there since August and there are hopes that cuts may soon be on the agenda, once there is clear evidence that inflation will remain around the 2% target for a period of time.
-The bank's last set of forecasts earlier this month showed inflation remaining above the target for much of this year and next.
+Borrowers will be hoping the next move is to lower the rate and soon.
+But the bank's last set of forecasts showed inflation remaining above the target for much of this year and next and wage growth — a key driver of prices — running too high for comfort.

 Suren Thiru, economics director at the Institute of Chartered Accountants in England and Wales, said the journey back to the target “should now accelerate," with a sizeable fall in energy bills from April and lower food costs likely.